-Each DVD is approximately 30 minutes long plus approximately 15 minutes of bonus material and special features such as interviews, bloopers, sign variations, and behind-the-scenes segments.
+Each video is approximately 30 minutes long plus approximately 15 minutes of bonus material and special features such as interviews, bloopers, sign variations, and behind-the-scenes segments.
 All products are close-captioned and also contain English subtitles as an optional backup for captioning.

 What’s in Baby Signing Time?

 Baby Signing Time is designed specifically for babies 3 – 36 months old.
 This four-volume series sets your baby’s day to music as you learn signs and songs for everyday events in baby’s life such as eating, washing hands, sleep time, family members, pets, and more.
 The format of this program is a combination of original songs, animation, and real signing babies age 2 and under demonstrating each sign.

 Baby Signing Time makes signing easy and fun and is a great product to start with if your child is under three years old.